suinming/devslopesFrontendProject/codecommerce/README.md

 # App mockup

 ## Login/Signup screen
--User can sign-in
+1. User can sign-in
--Password field is obscured
+2. Password field is obscured
--There is an "eye" icon next to password to reveal what is being typed -If password is invalid, show an error message as depicted in the screenshot below -If successful sign-in, take user to Customer Cart -User can switch between Sign in and Create Account -If creating an account there will be two password fields -Passwords must match or show appropriate error as depicted below -First name and last name cannot have numbers
+3. There is an "eye" icon next to password to reveal what is being typed
+4. If password is invalid, show an error message as depicted in the screenshot below
+5. If successful sign-in, take user to Customer Cart
+6. User can switch between Sign in and Create Account
+7. If creating an account there will be two password fields
+8. Passwords must match or show appropriate error as depicted below
+9. First name and last name cannot have numbers
--Postal code must not allow text (numbers only)
+10. Postal code must not allow text (numbers only)
--Show an "eye" icon next to password to reveal what is being typed -If an account for that email already exists, show an error message -Add a facebook sign in button
+11. Show an "eye" icon next to password to reveal what is being typed
+12. If an account for that email already exists, show an error message
+13. Add a facebook sign in button

+## Home page
+1. use the open-source Node API CommerceJS to get the information of the product
+2. each product needs an image, title, description, quantity and price

 ## Cart screen
--Create a cart that has 2-5 items in it
+1. Create a cart that has some items in it
--These should be actual components with item value -The total sum of all items should be calculated as a total -Items can be removed and quantities can be increased or decreased -- cart total should adjust accordingly -If there are zero cart items the Checkout button should be disabled -If Checkout is selected move to the shipping screen
+2. These should be actual components with item value
+3. The total sum of all items should be calculated as a total
+4. Items can be removed and quantities can be increased or decreased -- cart total should adjust accordingly
+5. If there are zero cart items the Checkout button should be disabled
+6. If Checkout is selected move to the shipping screen

 ## Shipping screen
--Show all shipping fields as depicted in the screenshot below -Have standard and express shipping options -- the shipping & handling/checkout prices should adjust accordingly -Ensure phone fields cannot take text (only numbers) -Ensure postal code cannot take text (only numbers) -Make sure all fields are completed or prevent the user from moving forward.
-Show appropriate error messages -Back to cart button should go back to cart
+1. Have standard and express shipping options -- the shipping & handling/checkout prices should adjust accordingly
+2. Ensure phone fields cannot take text (only numbers)
+3. Ensure postal code cannot take text (only numbers)
+4. Make sure all fields are completed or prevent the user from moving forward.
+Show appropriate error messages
+5. Back to cart button should go back to cart
--There should be a Next or "Payment" button to go to next screen
+6. There should be a Next or "Payment" button to go to next screen

 ## Payment screen
--Create a credit card formatted that takes all major credit cards (Visa, Master Card, American Express, etc) -Format the credit card field so the numbers are properly spaced (we don't want it to look ugly!)
+1. Create a credit card formatted that takes all major credit cards (Visa, Master Card, American Express, etc)
+2. Format the credit card field so the numbers are properly spaced (we don't want it to look ugly!)
--Have a dropdown for month and year for expiration dates -Show errors if fields are entered incorrectly
+3. Have a dropdown for month and year for expiration dates
+4. Show errors if fields are entered incorrectly
--The Pay button should show the total price.
-If the fields are not complete this button should be disabled -Make sure to show the cart/total at the right (or somewhere else) -The Pay button should take the user to the confirmation screen
+5. The Pay button should show the total price.
+If the fields are not complete this button should be disabled
+6. Show the cart/total at the right (or somewhere else)
+7. The Pay button should take the user to the confirmation screen

 ## Confirmation screen
--Should show amount paid
+1. Should show amount paid
--Should show last 4 digits of credit card used to make the purchase -Add other UI as depicted below
+2. Should show last 4 digits of credit card used to make the purchase